 Immigrant visas on the other hand, lead to permanent residency in the U.S.

 The EB-1A is an immigrant visa, which means that if your petition is approved, you can obtain lawful permanent residency.

-You and your dependents can live and work in the U.S. on a permanent basis and apply for U.S. citizenship 5 years later.
+You and your dependents can live and work in the U.S. on a permanent basis and apply for U.S. citizenship 4 years and 9 months later.